e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 After that last step, based on the observed results, you go back to step 1, moving to the residual problems.
 Rinse and repeat.

-Great managers get good and predictable results, but the tech industry being such a talent-driven one, if you are looking for excellence, a pure management approach tends to fall short.
+Great managers get good at predictable results, but the tech industry being such a talent-driven one, if you are looking for excellence, a pure management approach tends to fall short.
 This is where leadership comes in.

 [pagebreak]

-#### Leadership, the art to guide others to their excellence
+#### Leadership is the Art of Guiding Others to their Excellence

 Everything else that is usually attributed to leadership is consequential to this.
 People follow their leaders when they convey their ability to guide followers to a better situation.